Cath's Logo, MW Total Housing Starts Graph

 Keep in mind that the data used in the seasonal and the trend filters can go back several years.

-Let's look at an example using X-12-ARIMA's seasonal moving average filters.
-For example, if the last point in your series is January 2006, and you're using 3x5 seasonal filters, the value at January 2006 will effect the estimates for Januaries in 2003, 2004, and 2005.
-You can see the value for January 2003 in the equations below.
+Let's look at an example using X-12/X-13's seasonal moving average filters.
+For example, if the last point in your series is January 2013, and you're using 3x5 seasonal filters, the value at January 2013 will effect the estimates for Januaries in 2010, 2011, and 2012.
+You can see the value for January 2010 in the equations below.

 ________________________________________________